-The E. coli limits and monitoring requirements are only applicable from May 1 to October 31, annually.
+The E. coli limits and monitoring requirements are applicable March 1 through October 31.
 The 30 day average limit is a geometric mean (See Part II, Section E.7.b).

 e.
 Phosphorus Monitoring

 Samples must be collected in a clean bottle (preferably cleaned by a certified laboratory) that was not washed with phosphate detergent.
 Also, a sulfuric acid preservative must be added immediately after the sample is collected, and it must be stored at four degrees Celsius until analysis.